brandenpt/k8s-base/README.md

 $ kubectl port-forward --address 0.0.0.0 service/traefik 80:8000 8080:8080 443:4443 -n default &
 ```

-If you are on linux and you can bind port 80 and port 443 use the following command
+If you are on linux and you can't bind port 80 and port 443 use the following command

 ```
 $ sudo setcap 'cap_net_bind_service=+ep' /usr/bin/kubectl